 初早餐 True Breakfast: Cuppage Plaza B1-19/20, 5 Koek Road.
 Closed on Tuesdays

-This was my favourite of the Taiwanese breakfast shops in Singapore that I tried, but here are some options to check out:
+This was my favourite of the Taiwanese breakfast shops in Singapore that I tried, but you can also check out:

-With several outlets around Singapore now, Fong Sheng Hao does awesome Taiwanese breakfast sandwiches and their milk tea has the most legit tea taste.
+With several outlets around Singapore now (NEX, PLQ, Westgate), Fong Sheng Hao does awesome Taiwanese breakfast sandwiches and their milk tea has the most legit tea taste.
 Their lu rou fan available for lunch is also pretty good.